First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Performance Comparison of CASSIA Designs

 We extract the mean amplitude of the LGAD-mode signal distribution with a Gaussian fit for each bias voltage from Figure~\ref{fig:amp-dist}.
 SPAD signals are too high for the amplifier dynamic range and result in a peak at 2V (corresponding to the maximum output voltage of the amplifier).
 The relative fraction of SPAD pulses to LGAD pulses rapidly increases with increasing voltage.
 Similar measurements and analysis has been carried out for M2, M4,S4, S5, S6, S13, S14 and S19.

-As we observed in dark and illuminated I-V curve measurements, the onset of LGAD and SPAD operation voltage strongly depends on the gain layer diameter.

-Figure~\ref{fig:Amp-vs-V} shows the mean pulse amplitude as function of bias voltage minus $V_{LGAD}$.
+As we observed in dark and illuminated $I-V$ curve measurements, the onset of LGAD and SPAD operation voltage strongly depends on the gain layer diameter.
+Figure~\ref{fig:Amp-vs-V} shows the mean pulse amplitude as function of bias voltage minus $V_{\text{LGAD}}$.
 It shows a near linear increase of the LGAD signal amplitude as function of voltage.
-The horizontal axis gives the applied bias voltage minus the onset voltage for LGAD amplification $V_{LGAD}$.
-All structures with identical gain layer diameter, i.e. 28~$\mu$m, show approximately identical increase of signal amplitude as function of voltage.
-The curve for M3 (dark blue, gain layer diameter 12~$\mu$m) shows a lower gain than all other curves due to its smaller gain layer active area.
+The horizontal axis gives the applied bias voltage minus the onset voltage for LGAD amplification $V_{\text{LGAD}}$.
+All structures with identical gain layer diameter, i.e. 28$\,\rm\upmu$m, show approximately identical increase of signal amplitude as function of voltage.
+The curve for M3 (dark blue, gain layer diameter 12$\,\rm\upmu$m) shows a lower gain than all other curves due to its smaller gain layer active area.
 The scaling corresponds to the ratio in gain layer area, hence photon flux per area.